royalmo/docker-networks/README.md

 - `docker-compose up [-d]` will build images and run all containers.
 Use `-d` if some containers are interactive.
-This way it will run in background and you will be able to attatch to the terminals later.
+This way it will run in background and you will be able to attach to the terminals later.

 - `docker-compose down` will stop and delete all containers.